 - i.
-Promote the acquisition of commercial items; full and open competition; challenge requirements that are not stated in terms of functions to be performed, performance required or essential physical characteristics; and challenge barriers to the acquisition of commercial items and full and open competition such as unnecessarily restrictive statements of work, unnecessarily detailed specifications, and unnecessarily burdensome contract clauses. - ii.
+Promote the acquisition of commercial products and commercial services; full and open competition; challenge requirements that are not stated in terms of functions to be performed, performance required or essential physical characteristics; and challenge barriers to the acquisition of commercial items and full and open competition such as unnecessarily restrictive statements of work, unnecessarily detailed specifications, and unnecessarily burdensome contract clauses. - ii.
 Promote competition Encourage industry outreach for sole source procurements.

-8. Training and Awareness Efforts for Employees
+9. Training and Awareness Efforts for Employees